GALAB offers the new DIN procedure

 For the determination of inorganic arsenic according to the DIN draft, As(III) and AS(V) are extracted under heated conditions with diluted nitric acid and a hydrogen peroxide solution.
 Total inorganic arsenic is oxidised to As(V) and separated from other arsenic compounds by anion exchange HPLC.
 As(V) is detected with the element specific detector of ICP-MS with a limit of quantification of 0.01 mg/kg.

 Rice plants in particular absorb arsenic from soil and water.
 The German BfR (Federal Institute for Risk Assessment) has assessed the risk of ingestion of arsenic from rice and comes to the conclusion that a health hazard in regard to risk of cancer is possible and that the contents of arsenic in food should be reduced to an inevitable minimum (ALARA principle).

 Codex Alimentarius has been working for a couple of years on a Code of Practice for the prevention and minimisation of arsenic in rice.
-Based on these studies, the EU has construed a regulation (2015/1006) with maximum limits for various rice products (see table).
-Further data is collected in monitoring programmes to follow up contamination of processed foods.
+Based on these studies, the EU has set maximum limits for various rice products as well as foods for infants and young children in Regulation (EU) 2023/915.
+Further data is collected in monitoring programmes to track the contamination of processed foods.